ChrisLegaxy/Express-JS-Crash-Course/README.md

 # Express JS Crash Course

-This Crash Course is aim to learn the basic fundamentals of Express JS Framework
+This Crash Course is aim to learn the basic fundamentals of Express JS Framework.

+* **Note** This project is won't have any UI.
+It will mostly cover API.

 ## Getting Started